rezazamani2329/UC-Berkeley--AIML-EDA-and-feature-engineering-/README.md

 # Practical-Application-Module-5
 - This repo contains the files for the project PCMLAI Module 5 assignment
 #### Description of files in the repo
-- 'data.csv': this files contains dataset used for this project
+- 'coupons.csv': this files contains dataset used for this project
-- prompt-final.ipynb: this file contains the codes for this project
+- 'prompt-final.ipynb': this file contains the codes for this project

 ### Results for accepting bar copoun by drivers:
 - Based on these observations, the porbability of accepting the bar coupons for drivers, whose age is 21, 26 or 31 is high.